Using Bridging Finance on Rental Investments

 How Much Deposit Do I Need for a Bridge to Let Mortgage?

-There are two parts to the loan, and for the bridging finance, you will usually need at least a 30% deposit.
+There are two parts to the bridging loan buy to let loan, and for the bridging finance on property, you will usually need at least a 30% deposit.

 What Fees Will I Pay on Bridge to Let Financing?

 Other associated costs of using bridging loan buy to let finance on property assets can include:

 - Facility fees, up to 2% of the loan value.

 - Brokers fees - although sometimes payable by the bridging loan buy to let lender.

 - Legal costs for the Conveyancing services required.

 Can I Apply for a Bridge to Let Mortgage?

 The bridging loan buy to let mortgage application process is different from residential borrowing, so if you're concerned about eligibility, it's worth considering how likely you are to be approved.